microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![Continuous Deployment](images/cd.png)

-1. To deploy **PartsUnlimited Website**, click Tasks and select the first **Deploy PartsUnlimited Website** task and configure the inputs as shown below.
+1. To deploy **PartsUnlimited Website**, click Tasks and select the first **Deploy PartsUnlimited Website** task, and configure the inputs as shown below.

     ![Deploy Site](images/deploysite.png)

-    * If your Azure subscription is not listed or if you want to use an existing service principal, click the `Manage` link.
+    * If your Azure subscription is not listed or if you want to use an existing service principal, click on the `Manage` link.

         * Click on the +New Service Connection button and select the Azure Resource Manager option.
 Provide Connection name, select the Azure Subscription from the list and the click on the Ok button.
-The Azure credentials will be required to be provided to authorize the connection.
+The Azure credentials will be required to authorize the connection.

             ![Resource Manager](images/armendpoint.png)